 Bake your cakes, make your buttercream and modeling chocolate a day in advance.
 Once your cakes are baked and cooled, wrap them in plastic wrap and chill them in the fridge so they are easier to cut.

-Bake one 8″ square cake (or bigger if you want a bigger cake)
+Bake one 8″ square cake (or bigger if you want a bigger cake) I used chocolate cake.
+You could also use vanilla cake if you wanted to do that instead.

 Make one batch buttercream.
 I use swiss meringue buttercream because it gets nice and firm in the fridge so you can get sharp edges.
 Shortening based buttercream wont be good for this project